Best Practices

 ⚠️ What to Slice (Critical!)

-We must be able to split the migration into isolated slices, where each task gets tackled by an individual Devin session.
+For instance, when working on a code migration, it must be broken down into isolated slices, each handled by an individual Devin session.

 Verification